Table of Contents

 - Chest imaging

-- Assessed by chest radiograph or computed tomography
+- Assessed by chest Xray or CT

-- Bilateral opacities, not fully explained by effusions, lobar / lung collapse or nodules
+- Bilateral opacities; not fully explained by effusions, lobar / lung collapse or nodules

 - Origin of edema